cameronaziz/interview/readme.md

 # TKMP Interview
 Take a moment to familiarize yourself with the application.
-The goal of the application is to have a consent pop up from the bottom and if the user selects 'Allow', they will be able to randomly assigned into an A/B test.
+The goal of the application is to have a consent pop up from the bottom.
+If the user selects 'Allow', they will be able to randomly assigned into an A/B test.
 If they select 'Deny', they should not be assigned a test group.

 There are many parts of this exercise.
 It is completely okay if we don't finish.
 We are not only watching you work through the problem, but **how** you work through the problem.

 ---
 Each component of the application is wrapped in an `errorBoundary` higher order component.
 These will help you with debugging.
 If you notice them in the UI, you may click them to see both the component stack and the call stack of the error.
+The developer tools console and network tab may also be helpful.

 ---
 All code changes will be within the `packages/app/src` folder.
 All other directories can be ignored.